Tooth Extractions – San Juan Capistrano, CA

 Assisting Your Smile by Removing Problematic Teeth

 Your smile is directly related to your health and your happiness, meaning that a damaged or compromised tooth can have a significant impact on your quality of life!
-And in some cases, the only way to assist your smile is by removing problematic teeth—and our team here at Platinum Dental Group is here to walk you through every step of this process.
+And in some cases, the only way to assist your smile is by removing problematic teeth—and our team here at Platinum Dental Group of San Juan Capistrano is here to walk you through every step of this process.
 We’re thrilled to offer in-house tooth extractions in a quick manner and comfortable setting, with wisdom tooth extractions also available.
 Keep reading below to learn more about tooth extractions in San Juan Capistrano, or feel free to give us a call to schedule an appointment or request additional information.

 - Friendly & Experienced Dental Team